Okkers/Okkers/README.md

   </a>
 </p>
 Hi, I'm Oskar Lang Moesmand, a recent undergradute in Machine Learning and Data Science, University of Copenhagen.
-My passion lies in machine learning analysis and application, current with a strong love for transformer architectures.
+My passion lies in machine learning analysis and application, currently with a strong interest in transformer architectures.
 I'm currently authoring a paper on locomotion prediction in zebrafish @ Linlab, UofT, which is such an exciting project to apply machine learning to.
-Doing small projects with cloud computing and reinforcement learning is my obsession at the moment.
+On the side, my obsession is small projects on cloud computing and reinforcement learning.
 I also enjoy a good cup of coffee, doing all kinds of puzzles and climbing.
 Feel free to connect with me below!

 # Some of my expertise...
 ## Languages